Ep.77: Balance Your Hormones with Magdalena Wszelaki

 Grab your free Seed Rotation Guide

-Robyn: Hey everyone, it’s Robyn Openshot and welcome back to Vibe.
-Today we are talking about what to eat, what to cook, what to shop for, if you are concerned that maybe you have a hormone imbalance issue.
+Robyn: Hey everyone, it’s Robyn Openshaw, and welcome back to Vibe.
+Today we are talking about what to eat, what to cook, and what to shop for if you are concerned that, maybe, you have a hormone imbalance issue.

 So, welcome to the Vibe show, Magdalena.

 Magdalena: Thank you so much for having me.
 I’m super excited.
 You’ve got such a great community.

 Robyn: We talk about these issues a lot, but we don’t usually get access to someone who’s such a hormone expert.
 That’s very, very dialed in; we usually talk about the larger issues.
 You’re coming out with this book; it’s your first book.
 I know you’ve been absolutely deep in research, and writing and drafting, and I’m so excited for this baby to be born.
 It’s very unique.
 It’s Cooking for Hormone Balance.
 Who did you write this book for?

 Magdalena: Pretty much every woman.
 If you think about it, whether we’re going through PMS, we’re PMSing, or going through peri-menopause, or menopause, or being in post menopause – those are all significant time of changes.
 And every one of these parts of our lives will have quite a massive hormonal issues going on.
 And I don’t know about you, but I really haven’t met many women, unless it’s someone who works very diligently on her hormones, [that doesn’t suffer].
 I think most of us are compromised in some way or another.

 But in a nutshell, to give it a name: it’s for both women who have an intuition something is off, as well as women who have specifically been diagnosed.
 Whether it’s thyroid, adrenal exhaustion, estrogen dominance, menopause, or what.
 I also cover PCOS in the book.